-IFA inaugurates Global Fertilizer Day On October 13th, the International Fertilizer Industry Association (IFA) inaugurated the first Global Fertilizer Day, three days ahead of World Food Day on October 16th.
+IFA inaugurates Global Fertilizer Day

+On October 13th, the International Fertilizer Industry Association (IFA) inaugurated the first Global Fertilizer Day, three days ahead of World Food Day on October 16th.
 The day aimed to celebrate fertilizers as one of the most important inventions of our time, contributing to an estimated 50% of today's food production.
-As part of the celebration, IFA highlighted seven ways that the fertilizer industry is contributing y to global food security and promoting sustianable fertilizer use, including: connecting African smallholders to input markets;

-Stewardship initiative.

-to global food security and promoting sustainable fertilizer use, including: connecting African smallholders to input markets; helping expert volunteers to build fertilizer value chains in Africa; the 4R Nutrient Stewardship programme; new smartphone apps and web-based tools which can help farmers with nutrient management advice; training agro-input dealers in East Africa to advise farmers on fertilizer use; strengthening science and technology transfer in China; and the "Protect & Sustain" Product phos-"Fertilizers play a key role in this process, ensuring our soils have the vital nutrients they need to grow healthy crops," says Charlotte Hebebrand, Director-Genopereral of IFA.
+As part of the celebration, IFA highlighted seven ways that the fertilizer industry is contributing to global food security and promoting sustainable fertilizer use, including: connecting African smallholders to input markets; helping expert volunteers to build fertilizer value chains in Africa; the 4R Nutrient Stewardship programme; new smartphone apps and web-based tools which can help farmers with nutrient management advice; training agro-input dealers in East Africa to advise farmers on fertilizer use; strengthening science and technology transfer in China; and the "Protect & Sustain" Product Stewardship initiative.

+"Fertilizers play a key role in this process, ensuring our soils have the vital nutrients they need to grow healthy crops," says Charlotte Hebebrand, Director-General of IFA.
 "In recognition of this responsibility, the fertilizer industry supports a range of initiatives which aim to make fertilizer use as efficient, productive and sustainable as possible."